 Each year the Kansas City St. Patrick’s Day Parade Committee bestows the honor of Grand Marshal upon one lucky person with great enthusiasm for our city, someone who exudes the “spirit of the Kansas City St. Patrick’s Day Parade.”

-In a news release, Kansas City Missouri police advised residents Broadway Boulevard will be closed from 31st Street to 47th Street starting at 9 a.m.
-Sunday and crossing Broadway is discouraged after that time.
+Kansas City Missouri police advise residents that Broadway Boulevard will be closed from 31st Street to 47th Street starting at 9 a.m. on St. Patrick’s Day and crossing Broadway is discouraged after that time.

 Further, if you have a vehicle parked in any of the listed areas above, Kansas City Police have stated it must be moved before 4 a.m.
-Sunday morning.
+Friday morning.

-Irish Influence on Kansas City
+Irish Influence in Kansas City

-While it may seem everyone is Irish on St. Patrick’s Day, Kansas City is actually home to an estimated 250,000 residents, who say they are of true Irish descent.
+While it may seem everyone is Irish on St. Patrick’s Day, Kansas City is home to an estimated 250,000 residents who say they are of true Irish descent.
 And even though we often hear of Irish immigrants who settled in Boston, New York or Chicago, from the late 1800s through the early 1900s, Kansas City housed the second largest group of Irish immigrants throughout the state of Missouri.
 Much of our city’s flourishing culture can be traced back to these Irish immigrants.

 In fact, one of the oldest Irish businesses in America is right here in Kansas City!
 The Flavin family, from County Kerry Ireland, opened Browne’s Irish Marketplace, a small grocery store, in the front room of their Kansas City home back in 1887.
-The well-known store is still open today, run by Kerry Browne, a fourth generation Flavin Family.
+The well-known store is still open today, run by Kerry Browne, a fourth-generation Flavin Family.

 As Kansas City’s hometown PEO for more than 30 years, we are proud to celebrate our city’s rich Irish heritage.
 From all of us at Axcet, whether you’re Irish, or just Irish for a day, we wish you a happy (and safe) St. Patrick’s Day.